chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 Two things are required:

-**1) Honesty.
+**HONESTY.
 Own your world.
 Own the dark part of your life.
 Stand up and say to yourself: I am responsible for everything I am feeling right now.** In the name of Jesus, I will stop blaming people.
 I will stop victimizing myself. **I will ask God to overcome the demonic forces that have been keeping me chained to my past!** I will stop feeling shameful, guilty, and I will assume responsibility for everything that happened in my life...
 Whether I was guilty or not.
 Over!
 New page.
 New chapter.
 I got God, the Creator of the universe, on my side!

-**2) Surrender your past to God.
+**SURRENDER your past to God.
 Everything.
 Your sins.
 Your mistakes.
 Your sins of omission and commission.
 The people who hurt you.
 The people you hurt.
 SURRENDER ALL TO HIM** Go ask people forgiveness in the power of God.
 Dial that number and call.
 Go knock on a door.
 Tell people, **"I am sorry.
 I hurt you.
 Would you forgive me?
 I want to live for God from now on."** The bible calls that act, **confession.** Confession is the act of giving to God all the bad stuff you have done.
 Confession means asking people forgiveness for sinning against them.
 Confession gives you a new chapter.
 Confession means you have nothing to hide.
 You are a clean vessel.
 Confession means **YOU TRUST GOD!**

 Augustine once said, **“The confession of bad works is the beginning of good works.”
 We start by dealing with our past.
 The Bible says,** “If we confess our sins to God, he will keep his promise and do right: he will forgive us our sins and PURIFY us from all our wrongdoing” (1 John 1:9 TEV).